Blue-Green Algae - News Update

 Blue-Green algae, or cyanobacteria as they are correctly called, have the potential to release toxins and the public is reminded that blue-green algae can be harmful to humans and is highly toxic to animals.

-What to do if you think you see blue-green algae
+For more information please visit What to do if you think you see Blue-Green Algae.

-NIEA will continue to investigate reports of algal blooms submitted through the incident hotline or Bloomin’ Algae App to confirm if blue green algae are present.
-Notifications of confirmed blooms are then sent to the person who reported the bloom and the relevant local authority and other stakeholders.
+NIEA will continue to investigate report of algal blooms submitted through the incident hotline or the Bloomin’ Algae App, verifying whether blue‑green algae are present.
+Once a bloom is confirmed, notifications are issued to the reporter, local councils, and other relevant stakeholders, ensuring coordinated communication across all agencies.

 Blue-Green Algae Location Viewer Now Interactive